jessevig/bertviz/README.md

 ## Current limitations

+* The visualizations works best with shorter sentences and may run slowly if the input text is very long, especially for the Model View.
+* The Neuron View only supports BERT, GPT-2, and Roberta models, because this required modifying the code for these models (see transformers_neuron_view directory) in order to retrieve the query and key values.
+Also, only one Neuron View may be included per notebook.
-The visualizations works best with shorter sentences and may fail if the input text is very long.
-The tool is designed such that only one visualization should be included per notebook.
-If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
+* If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
+* Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
+See [[1](https://arxiv.org/pdf/1909.11218.pdf)], [[2](https://arxiv.org/abs/1902.10186)], [[3](https://arxiv.org/pdf/1908.04626.pdf)].

 ## Authors